KrzysiekKropka/MC3CustomMusicTool/README.md

 ### 6. Optional DAT rebuild

-If confirmed, the script creates:
+If confirmed, the script creates the DAT archives.
+This step is optional and is not needed when playing through HostFS.

 - `ASSETS.DAT` from `ASSETS/` using the DAVE builder with compact alignment, compressed names, and safe file compression.
 - `STREAMS.DAT` from `STREAMS/` or, when appropriate, `ASSETS/audio/STREAMS/` using the MC3 hash algorithm.